MindlapseDemos/256boss/README.md

 a boot menu.

 Use it to watch 256byte releases at home, or use it to run a 256byte compo at a demoparty.
-Just create a FAT filesystem on the USB stick, copy every 256byte intro you want onto it, and install 256boss on that USB stick by following our simple installation instructions for each platform.
+Just install 256boss on a USB stick, by following our simple installation instructions for each platform, copy every 256byte intro you want into it, and reboot.

 Project website: http://nuclear.mutantstargoat.com/sw/256boss
 Source code repository: https://github.com/MindlapseDemos/256boss